Distilled water: Medical and biological applications

-Distilling water with commercial equipment will almost completely remove all dissolved minerals such as calcium, magnesium, sodium, fluoride, potassium, iron, and zinc leaving a TDS of <1PPM, and reduce its electrical conductivity to <2 μS/cm.
-Typical tap water has electrical conductivity in the range of 200–800 μS/cm.
-The pH of distilled water is always slightly lower than 7 (neutral) because distilled water will absorb small amounts of carbon dioxide gas from the atmosphere which forms traces of carbonic acid and lowers the pH of distilled water to around 5.8 pH (very weakly acidic).

-Drinking distilled water
+Drinking

 Bottled distilled water can usually be found in supermarkets or pharmacies, and home water distillers are available as well.
 Water purification, such as distillation, is especially important in regions where water resources or tap water is not suitable for ingesting without boiling or chemical treatment.

 Municipal water supplies almost always contain trace components at levels which are regulated to be safe for consumption.
 Some other components such as trace levels of aluminium may result from the treatment process.
 Fluoride and other ions are not removed through conventional water filter treatments.
 However, distillation eliminates most impurities.

 Distilled water is also used for drinking water in arid seaside areas lacking sufficient freshwater, via desalination of seawater.